Inedo/inedo-docs/Content/installation/postgresql.md

 The **only** use for a database exported in this manner is to be immediately imported on another server for migration purposes, or to submit to Inedo for a support ticket.
 The ProGet version of the importing server must match the version which exported this file exactly.

+## Database Maintenance & Clean-up

+ProGet includes information about the database, tables, and underlying data storage under Admin > Database Overview.
+This page will warn about misconfiguration and provide a few tools to help clean-up data and indexes.
+However, we generally don't recommend using these tools unless directed by an Inedo engineer or you're familiar with what they're doing.

 ## Migrating from SQL Server { #migrating-from-sqlserver }